FIWARE/tutorials.Time-Series-Data/README.md

 The `CRATE_HOST` environment variable defines the location where the data will be persisted.

-The `crate-db` container is listening on two ports:
+The `cratedb` container is listening on two ports:

 -   The Admin UI is available on port `4200`
 -   The transport protocol is available on `port 4300`